‘Vanderpump Rules’ Fans Boycott Tom Sandoval’s Restaurants Amid Cheating Scandal

 “We’re literally only going there for the personality of the Toms,” she said.
 “Lisa Vanderpump said their personalities are why [she] partnered with them, not their business skills.”

-“When I went, we were all so excited,” fellow fan Aimee Perez, who would frequently visit Tom Tom and Schwartz & Sandy’s with her friends, said.
+“When I went, we were all so excited,” said fellow fan Aimee Perez, who would frequently visit Tom Tom and Schwartz & Sandy’s with her friends.
 “We were like, ‘This is what we came for.’
 We had a reservation for like a month.
 And Sandoval was the whole reason we [were] here.
 Now all that is gone.”

 For those unfamiliar with Tom Tom’s origins, Vanderpump approached Sandoval and Schwartz in Season 5 of the show to partner with her and Todd on a new restaurant that would be built around the pair’s likeness.
-It’s become somewhat of a joke—and a point of contention on the show—that, despite use of their names on the marquee, they each only own a five-percent stake in the restaurant.
+It’s become something of a joke—and a point of contention on the show—that despite the use of their names on the marquee, they each only own a 5 percent stake in the restaurant.
 Schwartz & Sandy’s, which the Toms opened with Greg Morris instead of Vanderpump, is seen more as the pair’s own individual venture; it’s unclear what percentage of that eatery they own.

 Maria Steinberg, another former Tom Tom patron, agreed that visiting the restaurants was primarily about an overall fan experience.
 She even admits that she was more attracted to the restaurant for its Vanderpump lineage than Sandoval’s involvement.